Faith-and-Code-Technologies/mDirt/README.md

 The UI is broken if you run the code on MacOS. *This is being worked on* (@JustJoshinDev)

 ## Credits
-The tool was made entirely by me, with lots of UI help from @JustJoshinDev.
+The tool was made entirely by me, with lots of help from @JustJoshinDev.
 Some Datapack things, such as the method for creating custom blocks, was developed by others:

 [Admin](https://youtube.com/@WASDBuildTeam) for some custom block methods.